Point of Sale

 Imagine it’s a beautiful Saturday morning.
 You – miraculously – have the day off, so you kick back, take a sip of freshly brewed coffee, and crack open a light read: your restaurant business reports.

 Okay, maybe these reports aren’t your idea of a fluffy weekend read, but you need to regularly be reading them.
-These reports are a goldmine of business information you may not find otherwise.
+Each POS report are a goldmine of business information you may not find otherwise.

 Like what?
 Glad you asked.